kjappelbaum/oximachine_featurizer/docs/getting_started.rst

     run_featurization examples/structures/ACODAA.cif test.npy

-This command line tool will attempt to read the :code:`structurefile` using pymatgen and then write the features as ``npy` <https://numpy.org/devdocs/reference/generated/numpy.lib.format.html>`_ file to :code:`outname`.
+This command line tool will attempt to read the :code:`structurefile` using pymatgen and then write the features as `npy file <https://numpy.org/devdocs/reference/generated/numpy.lib.format.html>`_ file to :code:`outname`.
 The numpy array in this file can be feed directly into the :code:`StandardScaler` and :code:`VotingClassifier` objects that can be created with the :code:`learnmofox` Python package.

 Additional tools